senbox-org/jai-core/README.md

 * [Apache Ant 1.10.5](http://jakarta.apache.org/ant) or later
 * [Apache Maven 3.3.1](https://maven.apache.org/) or later

+## Code not compilable

+If you are using an IDE (integrated development environment) e.g. Intellij Idea, please don't be surprised if the checked out code is not compilable. \
+You will receive warnings that some classes could not be found.
+The missing classes are not created until the Ant build is executed.
+So, after run the ant build a first time, the code should be compilable.

 ## Building Java Advanced Imaging

 Before you start building, your PATH must include the following directories: